 There are many debates about, literally, getting rid of the European currency.
 Keynesians believe that leaving the euro area would not be beneficial to Germany due to an appreciation of its currency that would undermine its economy.
 But in the long run, such a scenario would be a debacle.

 What is obvious from the claims of the Keynesians and mercantilists is that in case there would be the possibility that Germany leaves the Eurozone, its currency would start to appreciate sharply, which could reduce its imports and put the pressure on the German economy.

-However, if one considers many other aspects of this situation there might appear the disagreement, since there would be a negative impact in the short term, as with any scenario involving the fate of the Eurozone, but in the long-time approach it might not necessarily be a disaster.
+However, if one considers many other aspects of this situation there might appear the disagreement, since there would be a negative impact in the short term, as with any scenario involving the fate of the Eurozone, but in the long-term approach it might not necessarily be a disaster.

 Then, as in almost all countries, Germany uses a lot of imported products.
 A currency appreciation would increase the purchasing power German population.
 People have more disposable income to purchase other goods, some of which are produced in Germany, which would ease the impact of declining exports.

 Also, Germany produces cars and industrial goods, but it does not produce a lot of resources, such as oil, zinc, steel, copper, rare metals or natural gas that are used in their manufacture.
 A currency appreciation would, therefore, be significantly lower costs of production inputs and ease the impact.